zaratsian/Disaster_Recovery/README.md

 <br>
 <br><b>HDFS - DR Best Practices & Strategies:</b>
 <br>
-<br>Use HDFS Snapshots:
+<br>Use <a href="https://hadoop.apache.org/docs/r2.7.3/hadoop-project-dist/hadoop-hdfs/HdfsSnapshots.html">HDFS Snapshots</a>:
-<br>&nbsp;&bull; Snapshots do not create extra copies of blocks on the file system.
+<br>&nbsp;&bull; HDFS Snapshots are read-only point-in-time copies of the file system.
-<br>&nbsp;&bull; Snapshots are stored along with the NameNode’s file system namespace.
+<br>&nbsp;&bull; Snapshots can be taken on a subtree of the file system or the entire file system.
+<br>&nbsp;&bull; Blocks in datanodes are not copied: snapshot files record the block list and file size.
+There's no data copying
+<br>&nbsp;&bull; Snapshots do not adversely affect regular HDFS operations
 <br>
 <br>
 <br><b>Hive - DR Best Practices & Strategies:</b>
 <br>
-<br>Option #1: Use HDFS Snapshots (since Hive is stored in HDFS)
+<br>1.)
+Use <a href="https://hadoop.apache.org/docs/r2.7.3/hadoop-project-dist/hadoop-hdfs/HdfsSnapshots.html">HDFS Snapshots</a> (since Hive is stored in HDFS)
-<br>Hive data gets stored in HDFS, so any backup or DR (Disaster Recovery) strategy you have for HDFS could be used for Hive as well.
-Use snapshot feature in HDFS to take a point in time image.
+<br>&nbsp;&bull; Hive data is stored in HDFS, so your HDFS DR strategy could be used for Hive as well.
+<br>&nbsp;&bull; Use snapshot feature in HDFS to take a point in time image.
 These snapshots could be for entire file system, a sub-tree in a file system or an individual file.
 You can also take incremental snapshots by doing a diff between two snapshots.
 <br>Syntax: hdfs snapshotDiff /path/to/directory_or_file snapshot1 snapshot2
 <br>
-<br>Option #2: Use <a href="https://hadoop.apache.org/docs/r2.7.3/hadoop-distcp/DistCp.html">Distcp</a> as part of custom pipeline
+<br>2.)
+Use <a href="https://hadoop.apache.org/docs/r2.7.3/hadoop-distcp/DistCp.html">Distcp</a> as part of custom pipeline
 <br>
-<br>Option #3: Use <a href="http://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.5.3/bk_data-movement-and-integration/content/ch_mirroring_on-prem.html">Falcon Data Mirroring</a>
+<br>3.)
+Use <a href="http://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.5.3/bk_data-movement-and-integration/content/ch_mirroring_on-prem.html">Falcon Data Mirroring</a>
 <br>
-<br>Option #4: Use two jobs, one to feed the primary cluster, and another to feed the DR cluster. (i.e. 2 Sqoop jobs)
+<br>4.)
+Use two jobs, one to feed the primary cluster, and another to feed the DR cluster. (i.e. 2 Sqoop jobs)
 <br>
 <br>
 <br><b>References:</b>